zarexalvindaria/observability/README.md

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

+SLIs or Service Level Indicators are measurable indicators of how the application/website/service is faring compared to the set promise of the organization to its customers and stakeholders.
+This promise is also known as SLOs or Service Level Objectives.

+An example SLI for a monthly uptime is the rate of the 20x or 30x (valid requests) responses of the website in a total incoming requests per month.
+For example, the average 20x or 30x responses of the web application for the month of October 2021 is 97.99%.

+On the other hand, the SLI for a request response time is how long the request took to be served.
+For example, it took an average of 700ms for incoming requests to be served in the month of October 2021.

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+1. The average 20x or 30x responses of the web application for the month of October 2021 is 97.99%.
+2. It took an average of 700ms for incoming requests to be served for the month of October 2021.
+3. 1.5% of the total incoming requests had 50x responses for the month of October 2021.
+4. The average CPU usage of the web application for the month of October 2021 is 83.67%.
+5. The login requests in the web application for the month of October 2021 took an average of 2 seconds to be served.

 ## Create a Dashboard to measure our SLIs
-*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
+*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.

 ## Tracing our Flask App
 *TODO:*  We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.